Thoughts on Rust

 Documentation unit tests

-Having “built-in” tooling, especially for testing means you can do amazing things knowing it is there and Rust does one of the most interesting things I’ve seen in any language: include unit tests in the documentation.
-The tests are executable in VSCode and they run with Cargo but they do not need to be far away from the code - it is awesome from that side and they end up visible in the documentation that Cargo can build too.
-It is brilliant.
+Having "built-in" tooling—especially for testing—means you can do amazing things with the knowledge that it is there.
+Rust does one of the most interesting things I've seen in any language: including unit tests in the documentation.
+These tests are executable in VSCode and run with Cargo, but they don’t need to be far from the code—it’s awesome.
+They also end up visible in the documentation that Cargo can generate.
+It’s brilliant.

 Shadowing immutable variables & redeclaring variables

-Moving from the good to looking at the bad; redeclaring variables is something supported and it baffles my mind that it is even allowed.
-A small primer on this.
-Variables by default are immutable - this is great; you can make them mutable if you want and changing the value of immutable variables is not possible - for example, this fails:
+Moving from the good to the bad: redeclaring variables is something Rust supports, and it baffles me that it is even allowed.
+A small primer on this: variables are immutable by default in Rust—this is great!
+You can make them mutable if you want, and changing the value of immutable variables is not possible.
+For example, this fails:

 fn main() {